nidhal-lourimi/landing_page/README.md

 ## about the landing page:

-building a dynamically updating navigation bar based on the number of the section that is added or removed from the page. with an active state for section and  the navigation items
+a dynamic navigation bar that get update automatically based on the number of sections that's in a single web page , with an active state for each section and navigation items

 ## instruction: